-He has been active within the community, has offered pro bono services to those needing legal assistance, has provided financial assistance when needed, and has supported businesses in the community.
+He has been active within the community, has offered and continues to offer pro bono services to those of limited means needing legal assistance, has provided financial assistance when needed, and has supported businesses in the community.
 Dr. Otubusin is a member of the Chicago Bar Association; the Illinois State Bar Association, the Cook County Bar Association, and the American Bar Association.

 Ubi O. O’Neal, Esq.

-Ubi O. O’Neal is Of Counsel at the law firm of Otubusin & Associates, P.C.
-He practices in the areas of corporate, municipal, commercial litigation, criminal defense, insurance, personal injury litigation, civil rights, and employment discrimination.
+Ubi O. O’Neal is Of Counsel at the law firm of Otubusin & Otubusin He practices in the areas of corporate, municipal, commercial litigation, criminal defense, insurance, personal injury litigation, civil rights, and employment discrimination.